Lexis (linguistics): Metaphor as an organizational principle for lexis

-Another method of effective language storage in the lexical corpus includes the use of metaphor as a storage principle. ("Storage" and "files" are good examples of how human memory and computer memory have been linked to the same vocabulary; this was not always the case).
+Another method of effective language storage in the lexical corpus includes the use of metaphor as a storage principle. ("Storage" and "files" are good examples of how human memory and computer memory have been linked to the same vocabulary; this was not always the case.)
 George Lakoff's work is usually cited as the cornerstone to studies of metaphor in the language.
 One example is quite common: "time is money".
 We can save, spend and waste both time and money.
-Another interesting example comes from business and sex: businesses penetrate the market, attract customers, and discuss "relationship management".
+Another example comes from business and sex: businesses penetrate the market, attract customers, and discuss "relationship management".
 Business is also war: launch an ad campaign, gain a foothold (already a climbing metaphor in military usage) in the market, suffer losses.
 Systems, on the other hand, are water: a flood of information, overflowing with people, flow of traffic.
 The NOA theory of lexical acquisition argues that the metaphoric sorting filter helps to simplify language storage and avoid overload.